Next French legislative election: 2024–2025

-The 2024 elections resulted in a hung parliament and three minority governments led by Michel Barnier, François Bayrou, and Sébastien Lecornu, all being appointed by Emmanuel Macron.
+The 2024 elections resulted in a hung parliament and four minority governments led by Michel Barnier, François Bayrou, and Sébastien Lecornu, all being appointed by Emmanuel Macron.
 Both Barnier and Bayrou's governments collapsed as a result of confidence votes.

-The absence of a stable majority means the current government constantly lives under the threat of a vote of no confidence as well as losing parliamentary votes, leading to speculations of snap elections taking place well ahead of 2029.
+Lecornu initially resigned 14 hours after presenting his first government, before being reappointed by Macron four days later.
+The absence of a stable majority means the government constantly lives under the threat of a vote of no confidence as well as losing parliamentary votes.